marcelomrwin/okd4-single-node-cluster/docs/index.md

     1. Invokes the openshift-install command against our install-config to produce ignition files
     1. Copies the ignition files into place for FCOS install
     1. Pulls the requested Fedora CoreOS release based on the values of `${FCOS_VER}` and `${FCOS_STREAM}`
-    1. Creates a bootable ISO for the Bootstrap and Master nodes with a customized `isolinux.cfg` file.
+    1. Creates a bootable ISO for the Bootstrap and Master nodes with the OKD ignition files modified for static IP addresses.
     1. Creates the guest VMs for the Boostrap and Master nodes.
     1. Starts the VMs and begins the installation process.